 \subsection{Numerical Results}

-In order to provide the \textbf{Contributions 2 and 3} formulated in Section~\ref{sec:intro}, the results obtained from the experiment are analyzed from both a qualitative and a quantitative perspective.
-The first answers the question, how good the returned solution is in terms of system energy and makespan.
+To provide the \textbf{Contributions 2 and 3} formulated in Section~\ref{sec:intro}, the results obtained from the experiment are analyzed from both a qualitative and a quantitative perspective.
+The first answers the question of how good the returned solution is in terms of system energy and makespan.
 The second compares \ac{QPU} access time and \ac{CPU} time of \ac{SA} to assess whether there is a speed advantage in using the quantum annealer to solve the \ac{DFJSP} with distributed operations.
-The results are influenced by the hardware characteristics, on different hardware other results might be obtained.
+The hardware characteristics influence the results; different hardware may yield different results.

 \textbf{System energy and makespan.} The goal of the experiment is to find consistent solutions in the shortest time possible.
 When sampling from \ac{QA} or \ac{SA}, the returned sample set contains 1000 samples, in accordance with the defined number of reads.
 The sample with the lowest energy in the sample set is selected as the best sample result for the respective problem instance.
-This is not always the solution corresponding to the global minimum represented by the lowest energy possible for the \ac{QUBO}.
+This is not always the solution corresponding to the global minimum, which is represented by the lowest energy possible for the \ac{QUBO}.
 For this use case, however, finding the global minimum is not crucial.
-A solution is satisfactory if it is consistent and represents a valid schedule plan obtained in a reasonable time.
+A solution is satisfactory if it is consistent and represents a valid schedule plan that can be obtained in a reasonable amount of time.
 Further optimization steps can then be implemented to minimize the energy of the system and the makespan.
 Fig.~\ref{fig:energy} shows a comparison of best solution energies found with \ac{QA} and \ac{SA} for instances of different sizes.